nasseef/cs/README.md

 ---

   Welcome to Ohio University EECS.
-This guide covers the installation of C++ compiler, C++ debugger, WSL environment,  Git, and VS Code customization).
-Please keep in mind that all the tools are also available on our lab machines (Stocker 107 and 307A).
-The labs are open all day and can be accessed [remotely](#linux-commands-and-remote-loginfile-transfer).
-We will also be using [Git/GitHub](#gitgithub) for source/version control.
-Your projects (homework assignments) will be in our GitHub [2400 classroom](https://github.com/2400-fl-19).
+This guide covers the installation of the tools needed for computer science (C++ compiler, C++ debugger, WSL environment,  Git, VS Code customization).
+Please keep in mind that all the tools are also available on our lab machines (Stocker 307A).
+The lab is open all day and can be accessed [remotely](#linux-commands-and-remote-loginfile-transfer).
+You will also be using [Git/GitHub](#gitgithub) for source/version control.

-  **Important:** In order to be able to use your own computer to do the projects and examples you need to install the following:
+  **Important:** In order to be able to use your own computer to do the projects you need to install the following:
   - C/C++ compiler like GNU C++
   - Git tools
   - A text editor such as VSCode